visitbethel/docker-enabler/FAQs.md

 Silver Fabric Docker Enabler FAQ
 =================================

+####FAQ0.
+One or more examples doesn't seem to work...What happened?####

+All examples have been tested with `ubuntu 14.04`.
+You may need to rebuild it on your OS based on its version.
+Sometimes breakage happens due to OS update or patches.

 ####FAQ1.
 Which `component type` should I use when configuring a component from this enabler?####

 If you are not doing any of the following, use `Default` component type; otherwise use `J2EE` component type: